himanshukhatri1511/VR_Project1_Himanshu_Pranav_Uttam_IMT2022_584_074_524/README.md

 **Best Validation Loss**: 0.0801

-After using these best parameters to build, compile and train the best model with 6 epochs and 20% validation data: the model achieved :
+After using these best parameters to build, compile and train the best model with 6 epochs and 20% validation data, the model achieved :

 | Metric                | Value   |